Short-Term Rental Tax Strategy Guide for Real Estate Investors

 Before You Move Forward

-• Losses become passive and unusable
+• Losses may become passive

 • Tax positions may need to be corrected later